curateteaching/digitalpedagogy/keywords/!template.md

 For each of your ten artifacts, please provide:

+* Title of Artifact (as it appears on the actual "document")
-* Screenshot (PNG or JPG), titled “keyword artifact name,” e.g. “work AfAm syllabus.png”
+* Screenshot (PNG or JPG), titled “keyword artifact title,” e.g. “work AfAm syllabus.png”
 * Source URL
 * Copy of the Artifact (in HTML, PDF, DOCX, TXT, MD, RTF, MP3, MP4, MOV, PNG, or JPG), if possible
 * Creator and Affiliation